owl head logo

 Mandatory right of access

-PATHS MAP
+TRAIL MAP

 See the trail map

-You must be out of the resort by 8:30 p.m. due to daily maintenance operations.
+You must be out of the resort by 8 p.m. due to daily maintenance operations.

 DURING THE ASCENT AND DESCENT

-For the ascent: you must take the official ascent paths arrowed on the map.
+For the ascent: you must take the official ascent paths on the map.
 It is strictly forbidden to ride outside these areas.

-OUTSIDE OF STATION OPERATING HOURS – BEFORE AND AFTER OPENING (6 a.m. to 8 a.m. and from 4:30 p.m. to 8:30 p.m.)
+OUTSIDE OF STATION OPERATING HOURS – BEFORE AND AFTER OPENING (6 a.m. to 8:30 a.m. and from 4 p.m. to 8:00 p.m.)

 and the safety of our staff, do not go outside these areas.

-You must be out of the resort by 8:30 p.m. due to daily maintenance operations.
+You must be out of the resort by 8 p.m. due to daily maintenance operations.

 The grooming operations require the use of a winch, which poses a real danger to the skier who would come into contact with the steel cable.
 The steel cable can be difficult, sometimes impossible, to detect because it can sway or be hidden under snow or under full tension when the groomer applies a load to it.
 Note that the cables can be up to 1000 metres long and these are used.